lermana/nyc_dob_analysis/report.md

 - the median annual paid ECB penalty, even when grouping by hearing date, has spent the last 3 years at $0[<sup>\*</sup>](#figure-9-data)
 - as the number of issued ECB violations has sky-rocketed over the last few years, the annual ratio of paid-to-imposed penalties has plummeted[<sup>\*</sup>](#figure-10-data)
 - despite starting the previous decade at around 25%, the ratio of the total $-value for in-default (no-show at hearing with an outstanding balance) ECB violations, proportionate to the total $-value of all imposed ECB violations, has held at over 50% for several years[<sup>\*</sup>](#figure-11-data)
-- despite the average number of days between violation imposition and ECB hearing date falling to under 100 back in 2013, this metric (albeit with less standard deviation around it) has risen to over 125 days[<sup>\*</sup>](#figure-12-data)
+- the median difference in days between dates of hearing and issuance for DoB-issued ECB violations last year breached 100 for the first time (in our data, since 2000) and is up 88% from 2013 [<sup>\*</sup>](#figure-12-data)
 - the temporality with which the DoB issues its own, administrative violations, which may be a part of the procedure for enforcing penalty payment, is surprising in its irregularity[<sup>\*</sup>](#figure-17-data)
+- the balance of unpaid DoB-issued ECB violations last year measured out at 42% of the DoB's total annual expenses

-More analysis on DoB-issued ECB penalties can be found [below](#violation-penalties), but suffice it to say that the ECB looks to be overwhelmed by the increase in issued violations over the last few years, and it may be having a hard time collecting the penalties for those violations.
+More analysis on DoB-issued ECB penalties can be found [below](#violation-penalties), but suffice it to say that the ECB looks to be overwhelmed by the increase in issued violations over the last few years, and that it may be having a hard time collecting the penalties for those violations.

-In a relevant argument, Danielle Chaim recently [noted](https://clsbluesky.law.columbia.edu/2020/02/20/how-common-ownership-can-lead-to-tax-avoidance/) in Columbia Law School's _CLS Blue Sky Blog_ that a large number of firms all committing tax avoidance at the same increases the likelihood of the government becoming overwhelmed in its enforcement, thus descreasing the probability of enforcement action.
+In a relevant argument, Danielle Chaim recently [noted](https://clsbluesky.law.columbia.edu/2020/02/20/how-common-ownership-can-lead-to-tax-avoidance/) in Columbia Law School's _CLS Blue Sky Blog_ that a large number of firms all committing tax avoidance at the same increases the likelihood of the government becoming overwhelmed in its enforcement, thus decreasing the probability of enforcement action.
 It is important that the city engage in, and have the proper resources to engage in, rigorous enforcement of its building code, lest developers, landlords, and others come to believe that there are only light consequences for flouting the building code.
 Even those industry practitioners who hold themselves to a higher standard may face pressure to cut corners if their competitors are repeatedly able to get away with delivering faster or cheaper solutions through kicking the metaphorical "consequence" can down the road.
 As we've already seen, such a culture can produce [severe consequences](https://www.nytimes.com/2019/12/30/nyregion/nyc-building-violations.html).

 #### Recommendations - Summary